Review: ‘Austen’s Pride’ at Seattle’s 5th Ave will likely satisfy some ‘Pride and Prejudice’ fans but needs rethinking

 Was he?
 Who knows?
 There are wide gaps in Austen’s slender biography (most of her letters do not survive) that other fictions have also filled with amorous speculation — most notably, the film “Becoming Jane,” with Anne Hathaway as Austen.

 All is fair in love and artistic license.
-And many other aspects of Austen’s life veer from that of Elizabeth Bennet (played by glowing Chelsea LeValley, subbing splendidly on opening night for the injured Olivia Hernandez).
-Lizzie has a flibbertigibbet, marriage-obsessed mother (the adeptly wacky Michele Ragusa, doubling as Darcy’s gorgon aunt Catherine de Bourgh); a droll, long-suffering father (TV and stage veteran Clifton Davis); and several naive, squabbling younger sisters — as well as a wiser bestie sibling, Jane (Cayman Ilika, who also plays Cassandra, Austen’s older sister).
+And many other aspects of Austen’s life veer from that of Elizabeth Bennet (played by a glowing Olivia Hernandez).
+Lizzie has a flibbertigibbet, marriage-obsessed mother (the adeptly wacky Michele Ragusa, doubling as Darcy’s gorgon aunt Catherine de Bourgh); a droll, long-suffering father (TV and stage veteran Clifton Davis); and several naive, squabbling younger sisters — as well as a wiser bestie sibling, Jane (Manna Nichols).

 Eric Ankrim has a very silly, very funny turn as Lizzie’s obnoxious cousin and would-be suitor, Mr. Collins.
 And dashing John Donovan Wilson fulfills the caddish charm of the villainous George Wickham.

-“Austen’s Pride” begins with romantic rejection, then jumps years to find the novelist, in her 30s and at Cassandra’s urging, revamping an early manuscript (“First Impressions”) into the masterful “Pride and Prejudice.”
+“Austen’s Pride” begins with romantic rejection, then jumps years to find the novelist, in her 30s and at her older sister Cassandra’s urging, revamping an early manuscript (“First Impressions”) into the masterful “Pride and Prejudice.”
 In the process Austen ponders a rather superfluous question: Is she a true romantic?
 Or a skeptic who has settled for singlehood (“When he broke my heart I made a choice not to love at all”).
 As if a well-bred female with no dowry was a hot marital prospect in Austen’s day …

 The central conceit in Igor Goldin’s staging, on Josh Zangen’s half-shell mobile set, places Austen onstage throughout, notebook and pen in hand, observing and interacting with characters as she creates and revises them.
 This furnishes amusing bits as Lizzie, Darcy and others look to (and lobby) her for their next moves.
 But at other times, Austen just seems in the way.

-Note: Correction: This review has been updated.
-Chelsea LeValley did not step in for Olivia Hernandez as Elizabeth Bennet; LeValley went on for Katie Dixon, who plays Kitty Bennet.
-Also, Jane Bennet is played by Manna Nichols, not Cayman Ilika.
-Ilika portrays Cassandra Austen and Charlotte Lucas.